brycemara/brycemara/README.md

 </div>

 - 🔭  I’m currently working on becoming a Front End software developer at Turing School of Software.
+My degree is from Texas Tech (WRECK EM) in Industrial Eningeering.

-- 🌱  I’m currently learning React, Typescript & much more!
+- 🌱  I’m currently learning Redux, Typescript & much more!

-- 💬  Ask me about SPACE & why crypto is the wave of the future 🪐💸
+- 💬  Ask me about SPACE & why cryptocurrency is the wave of the future 🪐💸
     - I love Sci-Fi novels & all things Space travel related.
-    - Yes, I have a bitcoin.
+    - I asked for a bitcoin for my graduation present.
+    - Blockchain is the coolest technology ever.

 - 😄  Pronouns: she/her